wp-plugins/popupally/readme.txt

 4. Control exactly when and where the popup will appear!

 == Changelog ==

+= 1.3.5 =
+* Fix issue for preview display error when the opt-in form has an input field with no name.
+* Update FAQ section

 = 1.3.4 =
 * Update "Tested-up-to" version to 3.9.2